 FOX NFL Analyst, Member of Pro Football Hall of Fame

-On the gridiron, Long was regarded as one of the most feared defensive players in the history of the NFL as a member of the Oakland/Los Angeles Raiders.
-The Raiders selected Long in the second round of the 1981 NFL Draft from Villanova University.
-In his 13 years playing for the Oakland/Los Angeles Raiders, Long was elected to the Pro Bowl eight times, tying the Raiders’ all-time record.
-Three times he was chosen Defensive Lineman of the Year.
-In 1985, he was voted Seagrams Defensive Player of the Year by the NFL coaches and general managers.
-Long was honored by being named to the first team of the “All Decade Team of the 80’s”.
-In 1983, Long helped lead the Raiders to their Super Bowl victory over the Washington Redskins.
-On July 29, 2000, he secured a place among the all-time greats of the game with his induction into the Pro Football Hall of Fame in Canton.
+The Pro Football Hall of Fame enshrinee (class of 2000) is regarded as one of the most feared defensive players in the history of the NFL.
+Long was selected by the Oakland/Los Angeles Raiders in the second round of the 1981 NFL Draft out of Villanova University.
+In his 13 years playing for the Raiders, Long was elected to the Pro Bowl eight times (tying the Raiders’ all-time record) and was a three-time Defensive Lineman of the Year.
+In 1985, he was voted Seagrams Defensive Player of the Year and later honored as a selection to the “All Decade Team of the 80’s”.
+In 1984, Long helped lead the Raiders to victory over the Washington Redskins in Super Bowl XVIII.

-Long currently serves as a brand ambassador and national spokesperson for Chevrolet/General Motors and Skechers.
-Long has been featured in numerous national commercials and advertising campaigns including Radio Shack, Allstate, Nike, Hanes, Campbell’s Soup, Pepsi, Sprint, Bristol-Myers, Kellogg’s, A1 Steak Sauce, and M&Ms. Over the years, his persona has been used on everything from clothing to toy figures to candy bars.
+Long currently serves as a brand ambassador and national spokesperson for Skechers, FOX Bet, Collectors’ Showcase of America (CSA), Chevrolet/General Motors.
+Long has been featured in numerous national commercials and advertising campaigns including Radio Shack, Allstate, Nike, Hanes, Campbell’s Soup, Pepsi, Sprint, Bristol-Myers, Kellogg’s, A1 Steak Sauce, and M&Ms.

-A multi-talented performer, Long launched a successful television and film career.
-He made his feature film debut in John Woo’s 1996 box office hit BROKEN ARROW alongside Travolta and in 1998 FIRESTORM.
-Long was also featured in 3000 MILES TO GRACELAND which starred Kevin Costner and Kurt Russell.
+As a multi-talented performer, Long launched a successful film career.
+He made his feature film debut in John Woo’s 1996 box office hit “Broken Arrow” alongside Travolta and in the 1998 film “Firestorm”.
+Long was also featured in “3000 Miles To Graceland” which starred Kevin Costner and Kurt Russell.

-In addition to his professional duties, Long has been active globally, nationally and locally in charity work.
-While Long’s non-profit involvements are too numerous to list, his focus is on children, health issues and youth athletics.
-In 2001 Long was named “Man of the Year” by the Walter Camp Foundation for his philanthropic efforts in the community.
-He is also a past recipient of the West Coast Father’s Day Council “Father of the Year” award.
-He has done everything from establishing scholarship funds to helping build athletic fields for kids.
-He was the founding National Chairman for Athletes & Entertainers for Kids.
-For many years Howie and his wife, Diane, have been dedicated supporters of Boys & Girls Clubs, both in Central Virginia and Montana.
-Long has made several trips to military bases in the United States and around the world, individually and also with the USO.
+In addition to his professional duties, he has been active in charity work with focus on children, health issues and youth athletics.
+In 2001, Long was named “Man of the Year” by the Walter Camp Foundation for his philanthropic efforts in the community.
+He is also a past recipient of the West Coast Father’s Day Council “Father of the Year” award and was the founding National Chairman for Athletes & Entertainers for Kids.
+For many years, Long and his wife, Diane, have been dedicated supporters of Boys & Girls Clubs, both in Central Virginia and Montana.
+He has made several trips to military bases in the United States and around the world, individually, and also with the USO.